drfloob/literate-garbanzo/README.md

 ## 1. Introduction

 Think: Facebook and Linkedin.
-These are giant networks, growing by the second, and they play a key role in many of our lives.
-If you want to do something interesting with the data that drives these networks, until recently, you'd have to round up all your Petabytes and process it all at once, over hours to days.
+These are giant networks of people, growing by the second, and they play a key role in many of our lives.
+If you want to do something interesting with the data that drives these networks, until recently, you'd have to round up your Petabytes of data and process it all at once, over hours to days.

-**Network Pulse is a distributed, fault-tolerant big data pipeline that performs graph analysis over unbounded data streams.** *Streaming graph analysis at the pace of change.* Its goal is to find and outline clusters of people interacting with each other, as the interactions happen.
+**Network Pulse is a distributed, fault-tolerant big data pipeline that performs graph analysis over unbounded data streams.** *It does streaming graph analysis at the pace of change.* Its goal is to find and outline clusters of people interacting with each other, as the interactions happen.

  * With this information, we could find who the most influential people are *as they develop their influence*.